syrokomskyi/cross_file_manager/README.md

 You can choose the priority for uploaders yourself.
 For example, if the file is not in the assets, an attempt will be made to get the file from the cloud.

+You can develop own loader for download files from Firebase, Firestore, Amazon AWS, Google Drive, Microsoft Azure Cloud Storage, OneDrive, Dropbox, etc. - any data source can be included in the CrossFileManager.
+See `class Loader` and [already implemented loaders](https://github.com/signmotion/cross_file_manager/tree/master/lib/src/loaders).

 Can retrieve the needed file from an archive.
 It comes in handy when you need to download thousands of small files.

 Can memorize a received file and retrieve it from local storage the next time it is requested.

 Able to download files in formats:

-- String
+- `String`
-- Image like `dart.ui`
+- `Image` like `dart.ui`
-- Image like `package:flutter/widgets.dart`
+- `Image` like `package:flutter/widgets.dart`
-- File, binary data
+- `File`, binary data

 ### How it works